LovelyDev-06/ttc_slm/tracks/code/README.md

 4. `run_tree_search.py` — most expensive per-problem, do this once your compute budget allows.
    Works without a trained verifier too (falls back to a cheap heuristic score) — just less accurately ranked.
-5. `train_router.py` — the big one: runs greedy, best_of_n, AND tree_search on a small
-   training subset (default 60 problems — keep this small, it's expensive) to label each problem with "which strategy was best for its cost", then trains the latent router MLP on problem embeddings to predict that label.
+5. `train_router.py --model qwen1_5b --dataset mbpp --limit 200 --seed 42 --fresh_net` — the big one: runs all strategies on the training subset to label each problem with cheapest-passing strategy, then trains the latent router MLP on L2-normed embeddings.
+Logs `majority/random` baselines plus `train_bal/val_acc/val_bal`; best checkpoint picked on `val_acc`.
 6. `run_router.py` — uses the trained router to route each **test** problem to a strategy automatically, no manual strategy selection.
 7. `scripts/evaluate_all.py` — aggregates all logs into one results table + a